 To add an extra milestone to rally your supporters, add an additional 25% of your Expected Donation Return to determine your Total Campaign Goal.

 While this isn’t a perfect science, using the Goal Setting Equation helps determine a starting point for setting a goal instead of relying on speculation and guesswork.
 As a nonprofit, you are in the business of building relationships with your network, which often involves how you ask and receive donations.
 To this point, it is important to nurture your donors by messaging often (and well!) while as to not overwhelm them with donation solicitations.

 There are many ways to determine your goal and to adjust it as your campaign grows and evolves.
 Each time you run a campaign, you will get closer to understanding your donor base, average donation size, and the specifications of your “ask,” therefore making your Equation more and more accurate.

 If your goal seems low at first, that’s okay.
 You can always increase your goal if you are getting donations faster or greater than expected.
 What you want to avoid is setting a goal that is too high early on.
 Doing so makes donors feel like the value of their donation is diminished, which, in turn, discourages them from giving more or giving again.
 It can sometimes deter donations altogether.

-A benefit to using the Goal Setting Equation is that it can work backwards, too.
-If you have a specific project goal in mind, you can take that total goal and work backwards to determine what your average donation will need to be and the number of messaging blasts you will need to send, at minimum.
+A benefit to using the Goal Setting Equation is that it can work backward, too.
+If you have a specific project goal in mind, you can take that total goal and work backward to determine what your average donation will need to be and the number of messaging blasts you will need to send, at minimum.